Chachanidze29/bill-splitter/README.md

 # Bill splitter

-simple bill spliter app with react. using Context API and tailwind for styling
+Bill spliter app with react. using Context API and tailwind for styling